Learn how to delete accounts from your chart of accounts.

 See inactive accounts

 When you run reports, you’ll still see inactive accounts and their transactions.
 QuickBooks includes them to keep everything accurate.
-You can customise some reports to hide inactive accounts, but this may affect accuracy.
+You can customize some reports to hide inactive accounts, but this may affect accuracy.

 If you want to see your inactive accounts in your chart of accounts: